-(1) The Second Marine Aircraft Wing (2d MAW).
+- a.
+Mission: Marine Corps Air Station (MCAS) Cherry Point maintains and operates facilities and provides services and material to meet the operational requirements of the assigned tenants and commands.
+The missions of the major tenants that the Air Station hosts are as follows: - (1) The Second Marine Aircraft Wing (2d MAW).
 The supporting air component of Marine Forces, Atlantic, the mission of the aircraft wing is to conduct air operations to include offensive air support, antiair warfare, assault support, aerial reconnaissance including active and passive electronic countermeasures (EMC), and control of aircraft and missiles.
-As a collateral function, the wing may participate as an integral component of Naval aviation in the execution of such other Navy functions as the fleet commander may direct.
+As a collateral function, the wing may participate as an integral component of Naval aviation in the execution of such other Navy functions as the fleet commander may direct. - (2) The Fleet Readiness Center East (FRC-East).

-(2) The Naval Aviation Depot (NAVAVNDEPOT).
 Performs a complete range of depot level rework operations on designated weapons systems, accessories, and equipment.
 It manufactures parts and assemblies as required, provides engineering services in the development of changes in hardware design, and furnishes technical and other professional services on aircraft maintenance and logistics problems.
-This is the largest single-sited industry in eastern North Carolina, employing over 4,100 personnel.

-(3) The Naval Hospital (NAVHOSP).
+This is the largest single-sited industry in eastern North Carolina, employing over 4,100 personnel. - (3) The Naval Clinic (NAVC).
 Provides general clinical and hospitalization services to all armed services active duty and dependents, and other authorized persons.
-The hospital cooperates with military and civilian authorities in matters pertaining to health, sanitation, local disasters, and other emergencies.
+The hospital cooperates with military and civilian authorities in matters pertaining to health, sanitation, local disasters, and other emergencies. - b.

-b.
 Environmental and Geographical Setting: MCAS Cherry Point encompasses 11,485 acres and is located in the Coastal Plains area of eastern North Carolina, Craven County, approximately midway between New Bern and Morehead City.
 U.S. Highway 70 and NC Highway 101 provide highway access.
 The Air Station proper is located on a peninsula bounded on the north by the Neuse River, on the east by Hancock Creek, and on the west by Slocum Creek.
 The southern boundary borders on NC Highway 101.
 The Croatan National Forest is located adjacent to the Air Station boundary.
 In addition, the Air Station maintains three outlying airfields and two target complexes totaling 15,732 acres.
-The Air Station, 2d MAW, and its industrial tenant command, the NAVAVNDEPOT, have continued for more than a half-century to carve their places in history as service/industrial organizations that support the training and maintenance of our nation's sophisticated national defense machine.
+The Air Station, 2d MAW, and its industrial tenant command, the FRC-East, have continued for more than a half-century to carve their places in history as service/industrial organizations that support the training and maintenance of our nation's sophisticated national defense machine.
 One might think of MCAS Cherry Point as being comparable to a small city with a large industry and an international airport (120,000 operations per year) populated by 10,000 marines and sailors, their 13,500 dependents, and more than 6,500 civilian employees for a total population of approximately 30,000.